downloadable Word document of the Center for the Humanities By-laws (as of July 2023)

 - Any member of the Center may request that the committee go into executive session on any matter; the motion is not debatable.
 If a majority of the members present approve the motion, nonmembers will be excluded from that discussion.

 - All members of the University community have the right to attend meetings of the steering committee.
-They may not address the committee without recognition by the presiding officer.
+They may not address the committee without recognition by the director.
 Recognition at any point does not grant nor imply a general right to participate.

 - Should the director be unable to attend a meeting of the council, the LCAS dean must appoint a presiding officer for that meeting.